CaiB/beatsaber-http-status/README.md

 - Location of the currently played level on disk
 - The time in the song of every object that is hit

+SteamVR's poor reliability and performance has caused me to lose interest in VR, hence I sold my hardware and no longer play Beat Saber.
+As such, this repository is archived and unmaintained.

 Below is the remainder of the general info about the mod.

 # Upstream Mod Info